Twotigers2022/Ying-s-631-final-project/README.md

 # Intro

-The Winter Olympic Game is a major international multi-sport event held once every four years for soprts practiced on snow and ice.
+The Winter Olympic Game is a major international multi-sport event held once every four years for sports practiced on snow and ice.

 ## What